 For example, if you are moving to, or travelling to Auckland, you should know the main motorways and perhaps the main radial routes south of the Harbour Bridge such as Great North Road, Dominion Road, New North Road, Sandringham Road, Mt Eden Road, Manukau Road, and Great South Road.
 These fan out southwards and you’re likely to cross one of them.

 You can also approach this by learning roads that form the circumference of where you are likely to be travelling, i.e. roads you will definitely cross if you leave your designated area.

 Knowing the major suburbs, towns or villages on the way to your destinations dramatically increases the likelihood of seeing a sign or other marker that has that name on.
 For example, if you are driving to Napier from Auckland, you won’t see a sign to Napier until you get to the Taupo bypass.
 You’ll need to know that you pass through, for example, Cambridge, Tirau and Tokoroa on the way (assuming you go via SH1B), and seeing signs for those will keep you in check.

-Many new cars have built-in satellite navigation, and for older cars you can buy a third-party unit for a couple of hundred bucks.
+OK, most people do have a GPS or satellite navigation, so let’s deal with that: many new cars have built-in satellite navigation, and for older cars, you can buy a third-party unit for a couple of hundred bucks.
 They are generally work pretty much anywhere, but you have to know how to enter a destination and start the route guidance.